xy-org/xy-lang-doc/docs/intro/index.md

 The language is named after the greek letter [Ξ](https://en.wikipedia.org/wiki/Xi_(letter)) (lowercase: ξ) which is transliterated as `XY` or `xy` and pronounced `/sai/`.

-{: .highlight }
-A [step-by-step tutorial](TLD) is provided elsewhere.

 {: .important }
 The language is not completely stable i.e. any part of the documentation is subject to change.

-## who is it for
+## Newcomers to XY

+Newcomers are more than welcome to skim the documentation in order to get a feeling for the language.
+However a [step-by-step tutorial](TLD) is provided elsewhere.
+This documentation assumes some familiarity with the language.

-## How to read this documentation
+## How to Read This Documentation

-Every feature of the language is demonstrated by at least one example, description in text, and an explanation why the feature is designed in a specific way.
+The reader is free to read and consume this material however they wish but the creators' recommendations are as follows:

+* For pages that describe features in the language:
+  1. Read the code examples
+  2. Read the comments in the code examples
+  3. Read the full description of the feature in question

+* Pages that describe concepts in the language should be read from top to bottom like a book.